CKH

 Capturing Kids Hearts Logo with a blue and navy heart.

 At Smith Elementary we are a Capturing Kids Hearts School.
-This past school year we were named a National Showcase School for CKH!
+This past school year we were named a National Showcase School for the third consecutive year!
 The primary focus of Capturing Kids’ Hearts (CKH) is to develop healthy relationships between all members of the school community.
 CKH is a framework that helps good teachers become better by equipping them with tools with which they can build meaningful relationships with their students, provide a safe environment in which students want to learn, and develop a dialogue for team-building.
 Teachers utilizing the CKH framework are dedicated to building classrooms where trust, respect, and caring relationships flourish.
 We are committed to implementing these processes at Smith.

 Outcomes